seanode/seanode.github.io/_posts/2014-11-13-dec-2014-diving-into-node-and-javascript-dsls.md

 The Seattle Node.js Meetup is pleased announce our [meetup](http://www.meetup.com/Seattle-Node-js/events/218658035/) on **Wednesday, Dec.
-10** with talks on leading a new team into Node.js and creating domain-specific languages in JavaScript.
+10** with talks on leading a new team into Node.js, creating domain-specific languages in JavaScript, and using the NSQ distributed messaging platform with Node.js.
 Mixpo is once again graciously hosting us downtown.

 As always, you can find all things Seattle Node.js-related at the group website: